-1.1 The proceedings set out in the 2003 Act for reviewing premises licences and club premises certificates represent a key protection for the community where problems associated with the licensing objectives occur after the grant or variation of a premises licence or club premises certificate.

-- 1.2 At any stage, following the grant of a premises licence or club premises certificate, a responsible authority, or any other person, may ask the licensing authority to review the licence or certificate because of a matter arising at the premises in connection with any of the four licensing objectives. - 1.3 The Chief Constable of Lancashire Constabulary has submitted an application for review of a premises licence under Section 51 of the Licensing Act 2003.
-The application relates to the Crown Hotel, 239 Marine Road Central, Morecambe.
-A copy of the application is at Appendix No.1.
-The grounds for submitting the review are based on three of the four licensing objectives, namely: - The prevention of crime and disorder; - The promotion of public safety; - The prevention of public nuisance. - 1.4 A copy of the premises licence for the Crown Hotel is attached at Appendix No. 2.
-This licence was granted to the premises on 24th November 2005. - 1.5 In accordance with the relevant Regulations, the parties have been given Notice of the Hearing.
-A copy of the Notice is attached for Members' attention at Appendix No. 3.
+- 1.1 The proceedings set out in the 2003 Act for reviewing premises licences and club premises certificates represent a key protection for the community where problems associated with the licensing objectives occur after the grant or variation of a premises licence or club premises certificate. - 1.2 At any stage, following the grant of a premises licence or club premises certificate, a responsible authority, or any other person, may ask the licensing authority to review the licence or certificate because of a matter arising at the premises in connection with any of the four licensing objectives. - 1.3 Home Office Immigration Enforcement has submitted an application for review of a premises licence under Section 51 of the Licensing Act 2003.
+The application relates to Far Pavilion Restaurant, 25 Bye Pass Road, Bolton-le-Sands.
+A copy of the application is at Appendix No1.
+The grounds for submitting the review are based on one of the four licensing objectives, namely; - The prevention of crime and disorder - 1.4 A copy of the premises licence for Far Pavilion Restaurant is attached at Appendix No.2.
+This licence was granted to the premises on 24th November 2005 and details the following licensable activity:- - 1.5 In accordance with the relevant Regulations, the parties have been given Notice of the Hearing.
+A copy of the Notice of Hearing is attached for Members attention at Appendix No.3.